bipsgatech/bipsgatech.github.io/_pages/journal-club.md

   overlay_filter: "0.5"
   overlay_image: assets/images/IMG_2783.JPG
   actions:
-    - label: "Sign Up"
+    - label: "Add me to the list!"
       url: "https://forms.gle/HEAmh6rj17ta19cb8"
 #   caption: "Photo credit: [**aatbio**](https://www.aatbio.com/products/cell-navigator-mitochondrion-staining-kit-deep-red-fluorescence)"
-excerpt: "  An up-to-date list of papers presented in the weekly imaging journal club cohosted BiPS and [Professor Robles](https://robleslab.gatech.edu/) will be maintained on this page.
-Sign up below to recieve email updates about upcoming "
+excerpt: "[Professor Robles](https://robleslab.gatech.edu/) and BiPS invite you to participate in our weekly Imaging Journal Club, currently held every Friday at 4pm.
+Sign up below to recieve email updates about upcoming meetings."
 ---

+Our weekly journal club is a fun way to learn more about the field of optics and practice your presentation skills in a low pressure environment among your peers.
 Currently we meet on Fridays at 4pm over bluejeans.
-We welcome new members!
+Nervous to present right away?
+Don't worry!
+We welcome new members to come by and participate anytime during the semester, then decide if you would like to sign up with the next round of presenters.

+Check out some of the past presented papers below:

+## Summer 2020

 | Date | Presenter | Title | Journal information | DOI |
 |----------|--------------|------------------------------------------------------------------------------|------------------------------------|-----------------------------------------|